 Students can participate in IB at varying levels.
 Some students take just one or two IB classes at the high school level to add some rigor to their course load.
-Meanwhile, other students participate in the full high school Diploma Program.
-This option involves taking a full IB course load, writing a 4,000 word thesis paper, and completing a community service project.
+Meanwhile, other students can choose to participate in the full high school Diploma Program.
+This option involves taking a full IB course load, writing a 4,000 word thesis paper known as the extended essay, and completing a community service project.
 And while IB is arguably most popular at the high school level, there’s also programs offered for primary and middle school students.

 What’s so special about IB?